 2. Take note of what they love (and hate) to wear

-Do your kids gravitate toward a certain color?
+Do your kids gravitate toward a certain color or pattern?
 I know mine do.
 Each child has their own color they love and gravitate toward clothes of the same color (thank you, Boxcar Children).
 Which makes for some interesting outfits …

 Their capsule wardrobes incorporate a lot of that color.
 Which I’ve had to learn to do over the years, because I used to fill their closets with my favorite colors – dark blue, grey and black.
 But I still make sure there are plenty of neutral pieces in there to go with all the purple, pink, green or blue.